Skip to main content

 Risk-based and written QC

 Quality control programs should typically review a higher share of cases on an ongoing basis than alerts due to the more complex due diligence required to investigate cases, Hawkins said.
-SARs typically go through additional due diligence, such as a SARs Committee and the BSA Officer, before being filed to FinCEN, which provides inherent quality control for those investigations, Hawkins said.
+SARs typically go through additional due diligence, such as a SARs Committee and the BSA Officer, before being filed to FinCEN, which provides inherent quality control for those investigations, he added.

-The criteria used to select alerts, cases, or Enhanced Due Diligence reviews for review might vary by financial institution.
-Among the risk-based criteria frequently used for QC reviews:
+The criteria used to select alerts, cases, or enhanced due diligence reviews for scrutiny might vary by financial institution.
+Hawkins said that among the risk-based criteria frequently used for QC reviews are:

 • the reason for the alert